andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

-This directory blob is encrypted and stored identically to file inodes: same block size, same encryption, same erasure coding.
-From a server's perspective, all blobs are indistinguishable.
+The client encrypts and stores directory blobs identically to file inodes: same block size, same encryption, same erasure coding.
+Entry names remain within the encrypted blob, invisible to servers.

-Entry names are stored within the encrypted blob, invisible to servers.
-An observer cannot determine how many files exist, what they are named, or how the directory tree is structured.
-They see only a collection of uniform encrypted blocks.

 ### 8.2 Merkle DAG Structure

-The directory hierarchy forms a Merkle Directed Acyclic Graph (DAG).
+The directory hierarchy forms a Merkle Directed Acyclic Graph (DAG), a tree-like structure where each node is identified by the cryptographic hash of its contents and parent nodes include the hashes of their children.
+Any modification to a child changes its hash, which propagates up to the root.

 Each node, whether file inode or directory, is identified by the content hash of its encrypted representation.
-Parent nodes contain the hashes of their children.

 ```
                     ┌─────────────────┐